About Me

 That means I'm susceptible to chronic pain.
 Just like you.

 People have called me sensitive.

 People are right.
 I am sensitive.

 I'm a faithful family member and I'm a loving friend.

-I'm a White cisgender man.
+I'm a gay White cisgender man.

 I question myself and my cultural assumptions.
 And you are welcome to question me too.

 I grew up in an Irish Catholic community in St. Paul, Minnesota.
 I spent my childhood gay and closeted and alone in the Catholic Church.
-For years I told myself that it wasn't traumatic because "it could have been worse."
-I was right, it could have been worse.
-But I was wrong.
-It was traumatic.

 To get through my childhood, I had to hide.

-I hid myself from others and I hid myself from myself.
 Years and years later, I would learn that chronic pain is caused by emotional repression and misattunement with oneself.

-I had no idea.
-But now it’s clear, that childhood set me up.
+Now it’s clear—that childhood set me up.

 Today, though, here I am.

-Still queer as ever.
+And still queer as ever.

 My training makes me a good therapist, but my humanity makes me a great therapist.